Verify Backlinks · FAQ

 What do Noindex, Canonical, Canonical mismatch, Robots blocked, and Duplicate status mean?

-These are technical signals that can affect how pages are processed and consolidated.
-Noindex indicates whether the page signals it should not be indexed.
-Canonical shows the canonical URL detected.
-Canonical mismatch flags when the canonical does not match the audited URL.
-Robots blocked indicates the page could not be accessed due to robots rules.
-Duplicate status and Duplicate of row help identify repeated or duplicate entries in your input so the report stays consistent and reviewable.
+These fields show technical signals.
+Noindex means the page signals it should not be indexed.
+Canonical shows the detected canonical URL.
+Canonical mismatch means the canonical points elsewhere.
+Robots blocked indicates crawl restrictions.
+Duplicate status and Duplicate of row help identify repeated input entries.

 What does “High-risk” mean in the report?

-“High-risk” is a reporting label that highlights links that deserve attention in review.
-You’ll see this reflected directly in the per-link fields in the Excel Results tab and summarized in the PDF.
+High-risk is a reporting label for backlinks that deserve attention during review.
+It is reflected in the Excel Results tab and summarized in the PDF.

 Outputs (PDF / Excel / Disavow)